 I would personally recommend adding one or two shrimp as well in order to help clean the tank (red cherry shrimp are hardy, but you might want something less colored if you choose a Betta, or it might attack them).

 Add maybe a snail too (or just a snail if you don’t want shrimp).
 Make sure it’s a snail that doesn’t multiply, otherwise you’ll soon have too many for your tank.
 A good choice is the zebra nerite snail – even if you add a pair, they won’t multiply.
 They will also keep the glass clean, which is a bonus.

 Also, you will most likely need a thermometer/thermostat combination in order to keep the water temperature ideal for the fish.

 Bettas are hardy fish and they don’t necessary require a thermometer if you keep the room warm, but it’s better not to risk it.

 As I said, you might also need to do some minor maintenance on the tank every couple of months as residue will invariably build up eventually.

 It’s not hard work, but you will most likely need to clean the tank every now and then, even though the plants above will do a good job at filtering the water.

 Here is the Water Garden in action on Youtube, an update published on the Alberta Urban Garden channel two months after setting up this system.
 As you can see, it works really nice and maintenance is not extremely difficult:

 I have always been a fan of self-supporting ecosystems or anything similar, so being able to own one – one that would also give me some herbs to actually consume would make things even better.

-If you agree with me, don’t forget to check out the Water Garden on Amazon and get yours now today.
+So check out the Water Garden on Amazon and get yours now today.
 I would love to hear updates on how it all goes and I hope you’ll enjoy it!